 Compiling evidence that demonstrates the harm your child has endured due to a medical provider's negligent care is essential to substantiating the cause of your child's birth injury and building the strongest case possible.
 If you're considering filing a birth injury claim, the types of evidence you may need will ultimately depend on the specifics of your case.

 Be sure to gather up your child's medical records and keep notes on any doctor's appointments, medications, therapy, and records of any communication you have had with your physician and/or the hospital.
-If you do not know how to gather these records, quickly hiring a expert birth injury attorney like those at Miller Weisbrod Olesky can gather these records on your behalf.
+If you do not know how to gather these records, quickly hiring an expert birth injury attorney like those at Miller Weisbrod Olesky can gather these records on your behalf.

 Medical records of the baby's birth injury and any follow-up care